udacity/simple_arm/README.md

 $ source ~/catkin_ws/devel/setup.bash
 $ roslaunch simple_arm robot_spawn.launch
 ```
+** Please note that if you are having trouble with roslaunch simple_arm robot_spawn.launch please try the safe_spawner.sh script in the scripts folder.
+You can launch by using $ ./safe_spawner.sh in a terminal of your choice **

 Robot can be controlled by publishing joint values to joint controller topics:

 ```